devmnj/loginformComponent/README.md

 # In this project
 In this react project you can learn the following
-* Create a event handler
 * Class component
-* Create ref
+* Creating Ref using CallBack function
-* Accessing DOM
+* Accessing properties of another component using ref
+* Passing function as props